 — Jan.
 10: 2023: Biden for the first time addresses the document issue.
 During a press conference in Mexico City, he says he was “surprised to learn that there were any documents” in the Penn Biden Center and doesn't know what's in them.
 He does not mention the documents found in Wilmington.

 — Jan.
 11, 2023: Biden's lawyers complete their search of Biden's residences, find one additional classified document in the president's personal library in Wilmington.
 NBC News and other news organizations reveal a second batch of documents has been found at a location other than the Penn Biden Center.

 — Jan.
-14, 2023: The White House reveals that Biden's lawyers found more classified documents at his home than previously known.
-Sauber says in a statement that a total of six pages of classified documents were found during a search of Biden’s private library.
-Sauber says Biden’s personal lawyers, who did not have security clearances, stopped their search after finding the first page on Jan.
-11 and he found the remaining material the next day as he was facilitating their retrieval by the Justice Department.
+14: 2023: The White House reveals that Biden's lawyers found more classified documents at his home than previously known.
+Sauber said in a statement that a total of six pages of classified documents were found during a search of Biden’s private library.
+Sauber said Biden’s personal lawyers, who did not have security clearances, stopped their search after finding the first page on Wednesday evening.
+Sauber found the remaining material Thursday as he was facilitating their retrieval by the Justice Department.